Kindergarten: The Musical: Production

 On April 29, 2022, during the Disney Jr. Fun Fest event, it was announced that Michelle Lewis and Charlton Pettus' preschool series Kindergarten: The Musical had been green-lit for Disney Jr. Lewis and Pettus executive producer alongside Tom Warburton, Kay Hanley and Dan Petty, with Laurie Israel serving as co-producer/story editor.
 The series is produced by Oddbot Entertainment in association with Disney Jr. Warburton, Guy Moore (3D) and Mallory Coronado (2D) serve as the series' supervising directors.
 Eva Noblezada helms the main title.
 The main cast was announced on August 5, 2024.
+On December 24, 2025, Michelle Lewis (the co-creator of the series) confirmed that the series had been cancelled after one season for undisclosed reasons.

 Release

 Kindergarten: The Musical premiered in the United States on Disney Jr. on September 3, 2024.
 The first batch of ten episodes was made available for streaming on Disney+ starting September 4, 2024.
-The series later debuted on Disney Jr. in Canada on September 7, 2024.

 Reception

 Ashley Moulton of Common Sense Media rated Kindergarten four out of five stars and stated the series is a great pick for younger kids, praising its positive educational value and social-emotional lessons.
 She found the show's diverse representation of characters, with Berti being a Puerto Rican girl and classmates from various backgrounds, to be a highlight, stating that it subtly acknowledges cultural diversity without overtly discussing identities.
 Moulton appreciated the absence of stereotypical gender roles, noting that the characters don’t adhere to gendered interests.
 She appreciated the series' focus on kindness, problem-solving, and the excitement of learning, highlighting the positive role models that Berti and her friends represent.
 BELatina complimented Kindergarten for highlighting Puerto Rican and Dominican heritage.
 They found that the focus on Dominican culture, particularly in an episode where Berti visits her father's hometown of Santo Domingo, beautifully showcased the pride and joy of reconnecting with one's roots.
 BELatina said that the show provides young Latino viewers with an authentic reflection of their identities, amplifying their stories and validating their experiences.
 They appreciated how the show blends Broadway-style music with lessons about emotional expression, celebrating the complexities of Latino culture in a fun, engaging way.